amankumar-2001/hotel-booking-app/README.md

 ## Application Link:

-Link to the Application hosted on Netlify [LINK](https://hotel-booking-hnkaj9iio-amankumar-2001.vercel.app/)
+Link to the Application hosted on Vercel [LINK](https://hotel-booking-hnkaj9iio-amankumar-2001.vercel.app/)